Kenil1311/Clinic/replit.md

-✓ Reduced features page floating element sizes by ~50% and increased animation duration to 12s ✓ Reverted home page floating elements back to original state per user request ✓ Removed "Explore Features" and "Schedule a Demo" buttons from features page hero section
+✓ Reduced features page floating element sizes by ~50% and increased animation duration to 12s ✓ Reverted home page floating elements back to original state per user request ✓ Removed "Explore Features" and "Schedule a Demo" buttons from features page hero section ✓ Improved "What is Clinicia?" section design with better gradient background and visual effects ✓ Removed blue colors from "What is Clinicia?" section background, keeping only red theme colors

 ## User Preferences